xhdix/openconnect-installer/README.md

-# Automatically set up an Openconnect/Anyconnect VPN server(ocserv) with Let's Encrypt with just one command in CentOS 8.
+# Automatically set up an Openconnect VPN server(ocserv) with Let's Encrypt with just one command.

+* Secured with a valid certificate from Let's encrypt
+* No IP Leak
+* No DNS Leak
+* No request/send from/to external/third party sources

 All you need: A CentOS 8 server with a domain.